 Scones Troubleshooting:

 - Is your dough too sticky?
-Sprinkle in a little more flour.
+Sprinkle in a little more flour and gently mix it into the dough.

 - Scones are not flaky?
-Be sure your butter is cold and not overmixed.
+Be sure your butter is very cold and that the dough is not overmixed.

 - Blueberries turning the dough purple?
 Pat frozen berries dry and toss them in flour before mixing.